LordPax/vim-aicli/README.md

 ### Text Generation

+- `:AiText` - Generate text interactively
 - `:AiText [instruction]` - Generate text based on the instruction
 - `:[range]AiText [instruction]` - Use selected text as context for generation
-- `:AiText!` - Insert generated text after selection instead of replacing it
+- `:AiText! [instruction]` - Use the entire buffer as context

 ### Context Management and History for Text Generation